Affordable Housing Community Improvement Plan

 Under the direction of the Municipal Act and Planning Act, municipalities can use CIPs as tools to incentivize the private sector to rehabilitate land and existing buildings as well as develop new infrastructure to shape local needs and priorities.

-Financial incentives being proposed in Guelph’s Affordable Housing CIP are in the form of:
+The financial incentives proposed in Guelph’s Affordable Housing CIP include:

-A vacant space rehabilitation grant: a one-time grant to boost the development of affordable primary rental units from existing vacant and uninhabitable buildings.
-The grant would provide $100,000 per unit to cover construction costs.
+Program 1: Vacant unit renewal grant: A one-time grant to boost the development of affordable primary rental units from existing vacant and uninhabitable buildings.
+The grant would provide up to $100,000 per unit to cover construction costs.

 Since 2004, Guelph has used CIPs.
 Previous programs have supported brownfield redevelopment, downtown renewal and the conservation of designated heritage assets.